Block a bill? Biden wants old-school Senate filibusters

 “You’ve got to work for the filibuster,” he added.
 “It’s getting to the point where, you know, democracy is having a hard time functioning.”

 Leading Democratic senators said it will take time to show Americans in the weeks and months ahead just how broken the Senate has become.
-Only then will they engage in potential rules changes.
+Only then will they engage in potential changes to the rules or procedures.

 The leading proponent of filibuster changes, Sen. Jeff Merkley, D-Ore., said the president “recognized that the government of the United States can’t do its job if it’s paralyzed.”